November – December 2020

 Conditions were still calm and hazy, at one point the water was completely glassy.
 There really was an odd feeling, even the clouds looked a bit surreal as if they were levitating above the horizon.
 On this leg we spotted dolphins, jumping tuna, diving birds, sharks rounding up a fish ball and disturbed a huge floating bird sit-in (I thought it was a reef ahead – until they all started to fly off).

 As the morning progressed, conditions cleared and we saw an excellent example of how clouds can be used to find land (if you are ever lost at sea – heaven forbid).

 Anchoring at Lizard Island was very easy – there were no other boats there (although we were joined by a few later on).
 Our friends on ‘Mad Mac’s’ had been there the previous month with 30 other boats!
 The resort was not re-opening until the following week (have to laugh about our timing again), but the Marine Research Station was still operating and we could see their little speed boats racing all over the place.

 ‘Opal Lady’ is the smaller boat on the right in the photo.
 The larger boat is ‘MY Karma’ – hi Karen and Paul.
 The boating lifestyle seems to bring out the social side in people.
-On the way back to ‘Opal Lady’ we passed ‘My Karma’ and called out an invitation for afternoon tea, which ended with us sharing a lovely meal and a spot too much bubbly on a very nice boat.
+On the way back to ‘Opal Lady’ we passed ‘My Karma’ and called out an invitation for afternoon tea, which ended with us sharing a lovely meal and a spot too much bubbly on their very nice boat.